edm00se/blog/_posts/2017-09-01-change-is-in-the-air.md

     height="160"
     layout="fixed"
     alt="summer"
-    animation="Olaf is a character from the Disney film Frozen.
+    attribution="Olaf is a character from the Disney film Frozen.
 All rights belong to Disney."></amp-anim>
   <figcaption>Ah...
 Summer</figcaption>
 </figure>